Fixing PHPMailer and AJAX Email Sending Problems

 $mail->Password SMTP password for authentication.

-$mail->Port Specifies the TCP port to connect to.
+$mail->Port Gives the TCP port that has to be connected to.

-$mail->setFrom() Sets the sender's email address and name.
+$mail->setFrom() Sets the email address and name of the sender.

-$mail->isHTML(true); Specifies that the email body should be HTML.
+$mail->isHTML(true); Specifies that HTML should be used for the email body.

-var formData = $(this).serialize(); Serializes form values to be sent.
+var formData = $(this).serialize(); Forms values to be sent after serialization.

-dataType: 'json' Specifies that the server response will be JSON.
+dataType: 'json' Specifies that JSON shall be the server response.

 <?php